NACLab/ngc-learn/docs/modeling/components.md

-# The Nodes-and-Cables System: The Component Building Block
+# The Nodes-and-Cables System

-The "component" is a core building block of the simulation construct that ngc-learn and ngclib refer to as the controller (in effect, a controller, a set of components embedded within it, and commands that drive the controller's simulation process effectively make up ngc-learn's "nodes-and-cables system").
+In ngc-learn, a simulation of any biomimetic model is conducted, under the hood, through what is known as the "nodes-and-cables system" (which is what together ngc-learn and ngcsimlib make up).
+In effect, this system can generically be decomposed into a controller, a set of components that are embedded to it, and a set of a commands that are pinned to drive and coordinate the computations underlying the controller's executed simulation.
 A controller, in short, maintains and does the bookkeeping for a set of related components that compose the underlying simulation graph (or operator graph) that represents a biomimetic system in ngc-learn.
+The "component" itself is a critical building block, i.e., ranging from simple mathematical operations to groups of neuronal cells, and often represents the atomic biophysical building block we are interested in using to construct more complex dynamical systems.
-Ultimately, when you create and connect components together, you do so by placing them into a controller which will perform the calculations in a pre-specified order -- this is what ngc-learn and ngclib use under the hood to integrate the differential equations or recurrence relations that typically describe a computational neuronal model.
+Ultimately, when you create and connect components together, you do so by placing them into a controller which will perform the calculations in a pre-specified order (further coordinated and executed with "commands") -- this is what ngc-learn and ngcsimlib use under the hood to integrate the differential equations or recurrence relations that typically describe a computational neuronal model in research.
 The final result: you can think of a biomimetic model as a system of components that will be simulated across time and all you need to do is tell the controller what components you want and how they interact with one another.

 ## Biophysical Components

-Concretely, in ngc-learn, you will deal with (or create) biophysical elements that subclass the component class in ngclib. ngc-learn offers, at its base, a set of fundamental biophysical components from a variety of categories -- these
+Concretely, in ngc-learn, you will deal with (or create) biophysical elements that subclass the component class in ngcsimlib. ngc-learn offers, at its base, a set of fundamental biophysical components from a variety of categories -- these
 include:
 1. <b>[Neurons](../modeling/neurons.md)</b>: the neuronal cell is a foundational component allowing you to build